Low-Level-Tiwari/Telegram-Bot-Messaging-System/readme.md

-# Telegram Bot Messaging System
+# Telegram Bot Messaging System in C

 ## Overview

 The **Telegram Bot Messaging System** connects a Telegram bot with a backend managed by a bash script.
 The bash script sends requests to the Telegram server and receives HTTP responses, which are then parsed and inserted into a **PostgreSQL** table.
 This table has triggers that manage routing and processing based on the inserted data.
 The PostgreSQL database handles all required actions, writes a status code, and the bash script reads this status to determine whether the action succeeded or failed.

+##Technologies: C, Bash, PL/PGSQL

 ### **Use of Psql Database as Web Server**